 MEAN WELL has recently added a new ‘BE’ variant to the ELG series of LED drivers, which includes a 15V / 0.3A auxiliary power output.
 The auxiliary output has a deviation range of 11.5~15.5V.
 This makes it ideal for powering control devices, such as PIR and microwave motion sensors.

 The HLG series remains MEAN WELL’s premium LED driver and is by far still a firm favourite here in Australia.
 When it comes to reliability it has an excellent track-record and many industries are reluctant to use anything else.

 However, for projects that are particularly budget conscious then the ELG offers an excellent alternative.

 Being newer, the ELG series also includes some useful features not found on the HLG models.

-If you would like help in selecting the most suitable MEAN WELL LED driver for your application, then call ADM on 1300 236 467.
+If you would like help in selecting the most suitable MEAN WELL LED driver for your application, then contact ADM.
 A member of our expert team will gladly answer any questions that you may have.

 If so, why not share it with your peers and colleagues.
 Simply click on the blue LinkedIn share icon below.